Main navigation

 Hawkeye Experience Grant

-The Hawkeye Experience Grant awards stipends in variable amounts for undergraduate students pursuing internships abroad.
+The Hawkeye Experience Grant awards stipends in variable amounts up to $4000 for undergraduate students who are involved in applied learning experiences outside of the classroom.
 More information can be found on the Pomerantz Career Center website.

 Financial Aid